 A solute transport model is linked to the groundwater flow model to simulate the concentration of TCE in groundwater at the site.
 The three-dimensional contaminant transport simulation code MT3D (Zheng, 2008; Zheng and SSP&A, 1999) was applied for this study.
-The model was used to simulate TCE concentrations in the aquifer from December 1998 through December 2011.
+The model was used to simulate TCE concentrations in the aquifer from December 1998 through December 2012.

 Model input parameters were specified based on available data.
 The TCE concentrations in the model domain at the start of the simulation period were estimated from November 1998 measured concentration data.
 The model was used only to predict TCE concentrations in the aquifer and no attempt was made to simulate DCE and TCA.
 Generally, DCE is detected at monitoring wells where TCE is detected, but DCE concentrations are much lower than TCE concentrations.
-During 2010, DCE was about 8.5 percent of the total mass of chlorinated volatile organic compounds extracted by CW-1 and 12 percent of that extracted by CW-2.
+During 2011, DCE was about 9 percent of the total mass of chlorinated volatile organic compounds extracted by CW-1 and 10 percent of that extracted by CW-2.

-The other constituent of concern, TCA, had been historically detected at concentrations greater than the 60 μ g/L maximum allowable concentration in groundwater set by the NMWQCC, primarily in monitoring wells at the facility; prior to 2003 TCA had been detected at levels above 60 μ g/L in only one off-site well, MW-46.
-The concentrations of TCA have been below 60 μ g/L since 2003; the maximum TCA concentration reported this year was 4.7 μ g/L at MW-60.
+The other constituent of concern, TCA, had been historically detected at concentrations greater than the 60 μg/L maximum allowable concentration in groundwater set by the NMWOCC, primarily in monitoring wells at the facility; prior to 2003 TCA had been detected at levels above 60 μg/L in only one off-site well, MW-46.
+The concentrations of TCA have been below 60 μg/L since 2003; the maximum TCA concentration reported this year was 4.3 μg/L at MW-60.
 The limited distribution of TCA and the reduction in its concentrations are the result of the abiotic transformation of TCA to acetic acid and DCE; a transformation that occurs relatively rapidly when TCA is dissolved in water.
 Only about 20 percent of TCA degrades to DCE, the rest degrades to acetic acid (Vogel and McCarty, 1987).
-The current concentrations of TCA and DCE in monitoring wells at the facility indicate that it is not likely that DCE concentrations will increase significantly in the future as the result of TCA degradation.
+The current concentrations of TCA and DCE in monitoring wells indicate that the amount of TCA available for degradation has been greatly reduced and that, therefore, significant increases in DCE would not be expected to occur in the future as the result of TCA degradation.